dv-rastogi/Career-Advising-System/README.md

 #### ⚙️ Input is taken via a webpage hosted on your local server which is further processed in a Prolog program where the output is shown.
 #### :rocket: Instructions to run
 * Clone the given repo.
-* Set up a local server (I did it using XAMPP) running index.php provided in the repo.
+* Set up a local server (I did it using XAMPP) running <i>index.php</i> provided in the repo.
-* Submit your entered information and then use SWI Prolog to run main.pl where the output can be seen.
+* Submit your entered information and then use SWI Prolog to run <i>main.pl</i> where the output can be seen.

 All contributions are welcomed! :hand: